-All interviewees were asked for consent for the interview to be recorded and their results used.
+All interviewees were asked for consent before the interview began.
+They consented to take part in the interview, to have the interview recorded, and for the results to be utilised in research outputs including conferences, papers and reports.
 The results were anonymised and stored following GDPR.
-As there are only a small number of coordinators, it was important that any identifiable data was removed when presenting the results, to ensure that no result could be connected to a specific coordinator.
+As there are only a small number of coordinators, it was important that any identifiable data was removed when presenting the results, to ensure that no data could be connected with a specific coordinator.

-In order to analyse the data collected, a codebook was created to identify indicators as outlined in the section 3.1.3 Evaluation.
-The breakdown of a subset of codes can be found in Table 4.
+In order to analyse the data collected, a codebook was created to identify indicators as outlined in the section 6.3.1.3 Evaluation.
+The breakdown of a subset of codes can be found in Table 6.4.
 Each code corresponds to a specific goal of the evaluation, which is associated with an indicator to measure.
-For the full table, see Appendix, Section 5.1.
+For the full table, see Appendix, Section 7.1.

-Table 4: A snapshot of the codes used for coordinator interviews.
+Table 6.4: A snapshot of the codes used for coordinator interviews.

-GOALS CODE EXPLANATION Develop a network between international OSHubs and local stakeholders Networking / collaborating Positive comments about increasing network or streng- thening collaborations in already existing networks at an international level.
-Develop a network between international OSHubs and local stakeholders Relationship building / building trust Positive comments about developing relationships / trust in existing local networks e.g. between coordinators and teachers.

-Develop a sustainable network that share OS resources Support Positive comments regarding support offered by the OSHub consortium and management.
-Develop a process of working that allows for successful implementa- tion of open schooling Limiting the bureaucracy Comments regarding the needs for action that allow for less bureaucracy to access community and stakeholders.
-Assist technically and financially to implement open schooling Lack of resources Comments regarding the lack of resources felt by schools and learners attending OSHub.
+GOALS CODE EXPLANATION Develop a network between international OSHubs and local stakeholders.
+Networking / collaborating Positive comments about increasing network or streng- thening collaborations in already existing networks at an international level.
+Develop a network between international OSHubs and local stakeholders.
+Relationship building / building trust Positive comments about developing relationships / trust in existing local networks e.g. between coordinators and teachers.
+Develop a sustainable network that share OS resources.
+Support Positive comments regarding support offered by the OSHub consortium and management.
+Develop a process of working that allows for successful implementation of open schooling.
+Limiting the bureaucracy Comments regarding the needs for action that allow for less bureaucracy to access community and stakeholders.
+Assist technically and financially to implement open schooling.
+Lack of resources Comments regarding the lack of resources felt by schools and learners attending OSHub.

 The above table represents how information provided in interviews can be transformed into information that can be readily analysed for evaluation.
-Once the data was organised, the evaluators began to turn the comments into coded terms based on observable themes.
+Once the data was organised, the evaluators began to turn the comments into coded items based on identified themes.
 The themes were related to identifiable goals/outcomes of the project.
 Below is a summary of five themes and corresponding outcomes identified using this method.